Indian schools don’t exactly have the best image when it comes to dealing with imparting education.

 Where students are still expected to bring on their 90% and over in order to top the class and then eventually get into a prestigious college, the same focus is not given to life skills and subjects that can actually help students to be better aware of the society.

-Although there are some changes to the system that are being brought about slowly and gradually, here are some subjects that it is high time schools starting including and teaching their students:
+Although there are some changes to the system that are being brought about slowly and gradually, here are some subjects that it is high time schools start including and teaching their students:

 #1.
 How To Handle Bank Account